jamiul-islam/tech-news-hud/README.md

    - `*/10 * * * *` → `/api/cron/rss`
    - `*/20 * * * *` → `/api/cron/x`
 3. Set the `x-cron-secret` header (or Bearer token) for each cron job to match `CRON_SECRET`.

+### AI Summaries (Gemini)

+- Users can paste their Gemini API key in the HUD (Focus controls → Gemini section).
+Keys are stored per profile in Supabase and never exposed client-side once saved.
+- Summaries are generated on demand via `/api/ai/summarize`, cached in `items.metadata.ai_summary`, and refreshed when requested again.
+- Require billing-enabled Gemini project; the front end will prompt users without a stored key.

 > **Heads up:** the provided X bearer token is very low throughput (1 timeline request per 15 minutes).
 When the limit is hit the HUD shows a toast and the `jobs` table records a `rate_limited` entry with the retry-after timestamp.